SpenceKonde/DxCore/megaavr/extras/Ref_Clocks.md

 ```

 ## Overclocking
 The capacity of these parts to run at speeds in excess of their rated maximum boggles the mind.
 To my knowledge, the maximum is around 48 MHz with an external clock.
 It didn't work on an I-spec part, but seems to work with E-spec parts (most of them anyway).
 E-spec always overclocks better than I-spec.
-There is no known voltage dependance related to overclocking - the DB-series power consumption errata implies that if there is, it only manifests low voltages, namely below 2.1 volts, when that power consumption errata manifests (likely a result of the regulator getting into a bad state = these parts ahve an internal regulator to generate a core voltage in the neighborhood of 1.8v)
+There is no known voltage dependence related to overclocking - the DB-series power consumption errata implies that if there is, it only manifests low voltages, namely below 2.1 volts, when that power consumption errata manifests (likely a result of the regulator getting into a bad state = these parts have an internal regulator to generate a core voltage in the neighborhood of 1.8v)

 I have some 48 MHz crystals on the way to test with, as well.
 Generally things on crystals work better than internal clocks (assuming the crystal layout is good), but external clocks are almost universally superior for overclocking.